matteoc99/laravel-preference/README.md

 ### Concepts

 Each preference has at least a name and a caster.
+Names are stored in one or more enums and are the unique identifier for that preference

-For additional validation you can add you custom Rule object
+For additional validation you can add you custom Rule object.

-> [!TIP]
-> The default caster supports all major primitives, enums, objects, as well as time/datetime/date and timestamp which
-> get converted with `Carbon/Carbon`
+For additional security you can add Policies

 ### Define your preferences

 Organize them in one or more **string backed** enum.

+> [!NOTE]
+> while it does not need to be string backed, its way more developer friendly.
+Especially when interacting over the APi

 Each enum gets scoped and does not conflict with other enums with the same case